 Tello is a Sprint MVNO carrier that was founded in 2016 and offers refreshingly simple and flexible plans.
-There are almost no monthly fees, in Michigan I was only charged $0.48 in taxes/fees on 100 minutes of talk minutes and not the $2-6 like some other carriers.
-The benefits of Tello goes on an on, with no fees for number porting, activation, voicemail, or tethering.
-It’s included in all their plans.
-You can fully customize your plan to fit your needs and change plans at any time, with the previous minutes/texts/data rolling over for the next 30 days, even if there’s only 1 day left on your billing period.
+There are almost no monthly fees, in Michigan I was only charged $0.48 in taxes/fees on 100 talk minutes and not the $2-6 like some other carriers.
+The benefits of Tello goes on and on, with no fees for number porting, activation, voicemail, or tethering, it’s all included in every plan.
+You can fully customize your plan to fit your needs and change the plan at any time, with the previous minutes/texts/data rolling over for the next 30 days, even if there’s only 1 day left on your billing period.
 You can even choose to have zero minutes, texts, or data but just note that there is a $5 minimum for pre-paid plans.
-All pre-paid plans have unlimited data, which is throttled to 2G 64kbps after the 3G/4G data is used.
+All pre-paid plans have unlimited data, which is throttled to 2G 64kbps after your 3G/4G data allotment is used up.
 Tello customers pay on average $13.50 per month.
-Ting was one of our favorites from our previous roundup but their customers pay on average almost double at $23 per month.
+Ting was one of our favorites from our previous roundup but their customers pay on average almost double, at $23 per month.
 Overall Tello is our favorite carrier in the roundup by offering the best balance of price, flexibility, and features that should appeal to almost anybody.

 4. TPO Mobile – Sprint and T-Mobile MVNO

 - Base Plan: $10/month, after $5 auto-pay discount, for 500 minutes/texts and 250MB of 3G/4G data (current plans)

 - Bring Your Own Device: Yes, with a $6.99 CDMA SIM or $0 GSM SIM (if needed)